qjebbs/go-jsons/readme.md

 ## Merge rules

-The strandard merger has only one rule which is intuitive and easy to understand:
+The strandard merger is intuitive and easy to understand:

 - Simple values (`string`, `number`, `boolean`) are overwritten by later ones.
 - Container values (`object`, `array`) are merged recursively.

-To work with complex files and contents, you can create a custom merger to applies more rules:
+To work with complex contents, you may create a custom merger to applies more options:

 ```go
 var myMerger = jsons.NewMerger(